 There have been many incidents when tourists decide to book a cheap tour with an illegal tour operator in La Fortuna.
-He took them on a closed hiking path up the Arenal volcano, the tourists got injured because the trail is in literally the jungle and the tourists were not prepared, and they had to get airlifted to the hospital.
-That guy didn’t have any insurances so nothing’s covered.
+He took them on a closed hiking path, the tourists got injured because the trail is in literally the jungle and the tourists were not prepared, and they had to get airlifted to the hospital.
+The “guide” suddenly disappeared because he didn’t have any insurances so nothing’s covered.
 So please book with certified, reputable tour companies and you can find them on the Visit Costa Rica website.

 Hiring Non Certified Guides

 This is very common street scam at national parks like Manuel Antonio National Park, Ostional Wildlife Refuge and Cahuita National Park.
 When you get to the entrance of the park or about 1 mile from the entrance, you’ll be approached by a lot of guys asking if you want a guide.
 For people who don’t know, it doesn’t seem like a big deal but if you hire a non-certified guide, it is a big deal.

 This is because certified guides have to go pay to go to guide school, take the test and pay insurances and for their certification.
-It’s a big process in Costa Rica to become a certified naturalist or tour guide (even to be a driver) and those people who are doing it illegally are harming the tourism industry in the country.
+It’s a big process in Costa Rica to become a certified naturalist, tour guide and tourism drivers.
+Those people who are doing it illegally are harming the tourism industry in the country.
 First, you’re not even paying for a certified guide and then they may try to pull more tricks like making you go to a certain souvenir stand or telling you wrong information.

 So when you’re looking for a guide, hire one from a reputable tour company or ask to see their certification in person.
 All guides have to be ICT (government institute of Costa Rican tourism) certified and have their badge with them.
 This is one of the ways you can be a sustainable and responsible traveler in Costa Rica as you will be helping the real guides who are doing things correctly and trying to make an honest living.

 Bottled vs Glasses of Water

 This is one of those little things that seem obvious but it’s not.
 In North America, it’s normal for customers to get a glass of water for free when dining out.
 In Costa Rica, it is not.
-Restaurants won’t give you glasses of water unless you ask for it but when you ask, always make sure to say “Yo quiero un vaso de agua, no quiero la botella” (I want a glass of water, not a bottle). because if you don’t specify, they will bring you a bottle of water and charge a lot of money for it.
+Restaurants won’t give you glasses of water unless you ask for it.
+Make sure to say “Yo quiero un vaso de agua, no quiero una botella” (I want a glass of water, not a bottle).

 Sketchy Online Vacation Rentals

-Those situations can be a bit hard to see if it’s a scam or not since the website looks legit but that is why I recommend going through platforms like Airbnb or VRBO so you can read reviews and you have the platform to help you file complaints.
-Reviews are the one thing I go off of when I book vacation rentals and I prefer to use Airbnb.
+Those situations can be a bit hard to see if it’s a scam or not since the website looks legit.
+However, that is why I recommend going through platforms like Airbnb or VRBO.
+Read reviews and you have the platform to help you file complaints.
+Reviews are the one thing I go off of when I book vacation rentals and I personally prefer to use Airbnb.
 I’ve never had any issues using Airbnb around the world at all.
 If you want to book through the property management website, request a video call and see if they can show you the property through video.
 Also ask them if you can get the contact information of a previous tenant so you can talk to them and get their feedback.

 Another tip is to join the Facebook groups like Costa Rica Expats or Gringos in Costa Rica since many of those members can give recommendations for legit property managers and vacation rentals.
 If you’re looking for long term rentals, look up the “real estate and rentals” Facebook group of the place you’re going to.
 For example, the Tamarindo Rentals and Real Estate or Atenas Costa Rica Classifieds.

 Another thing you need to be aware of are is your credit card.
-You can use credit cards everywhere in Costa Rica but make sure you check your statement often because there may be people who will steal your credit card information.
+You can use credit cards almost everywhere in Costa Rica but make sure you check your statement often because there may be people who will steal your credit card information.
 Learn more about handling money in Costa Rica here.